MicrosoftDocs/azure-dev-docs/articles/java/migration/windup.md

 Q: Where do I download WindUp from?

-A:
+A: You can download WindUp from https://windup.github.io/downloads

 Q: Where can I find more information about WindUp?

-A:
+A: WindUp has several online guides.
+From an overview of the tool to the installation and execution of the tool, to the creation of custom rules.
+You can find all the guides in the [WindUp documentation](https://access.redhat.com/documentation/en-us/migration_toolkit_for_applications/6.0)

 Q: Where can I find the WindUp Azure rules?

-A:
+A: All the Azure rules are available in the [WindUp Ruleset GitHub repository](https://github.com/windup/windup-rulesets/tree/master/rules/rules-reviewed/azure)

-Q: Where can I find more information about creating custom WindUp rules?
+Q: Where can I find more information about creating custom rules?

-A:
+A: WindUp has a dedicated guide to [create custom rules](https://access.redhat.com/documentation/en-us/migration_toolkit_for_applications/6.0/html-single/rules_development_guide/index)